google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![center](res/regression1.jpg)

 <!--
-Has anyone? seen a crime show or heard of an investigation where they used a footprint to determine a suspect’s height?
+Has anyone seen a crime show or heard of an investigation where they used a footprint to determine a suspect’s height?
 It’s a tactic frequently mentioned in connection to forensics, but does it actually work?
 Let’s try it out!

+@Exercise (15 minutes): {
-*Use your own shoe size and height as the suspect’s, and tell students to keep in mind that US men’s size equals US women’s size - 2.*
+Use your own shoe size and height as the suspect’s, and tell students to keep in mind that US men’s size equals US women’s size - 2.
+Don't tell them the suspect's height, but tell them the suspect's shoe size and tell them that their task will be to guess the suspect's height.

-*Split the students into groups of ~6 each and give each group a sheet of graph paper.*
+Split the students into groups of ~6 each and give each group a sheet of graph paper.

-Plot each of your shoe sizes on the x-axis and heights on the y-axis.
-What do you think is the suspect's height based on their shoe size?
+Ask the groups to plot each group member's shoe size on the x-axis and height on the y-axis.
+What do they think is the suspect's height based on the suspect's shoe size?

-*Then have the groups share data, so each has a plot of the whole class’s information.*
+Then have the groups share data, so each has a plot of the whole class’s information.

 Make another guess per group.
 Does anyone come close?

-*They should theoretically have better guesses with more data, but shoe size might not actually be well correlated to height, so they might not.*
+They should theoretically have better guesses with more data, but shoe size might not actually be well correlated to height, so they might not.
+}

 Image Details:
 * [regression1.jpg](https://unsplash.com/photos/BqpdGGfezFw): Unsplash License